 “I don’t want them to say, ‘Thanks, dad, for making me rich.’
 No, you wanna be able to stand on your own two feet and say, ‘I did that.’”

-The Oracle of Omaha, who co-created the Giving Pledge alongside Bill and Melinda Gates, has promised to give away his entire fortune when he dies, with relatively little going to his three children.
+The Oracle of Omaha, who co-created the Giving Pledge alongside Bill and Melinda Gates, has promised to give away the entire fortune he amassed through his brilliant investing moves.
+Relatively little will go to his three children.

 If the goal was to encourage his children to challenge themselves, it’s worked.
 Buffett’s eldest, Susan Alice Buffett, is a philanthropist in her own right.
 Middle child Howard has been a businessman, politician and author, and youngest son Peter is a musician and composer.

 Instead of leaving them cash, Buffett has pledged to leave $2.1 billion in stock in his company, Berkshire Hathaway, to each of his children’s philanthropic organizations.
 The bulk of his fortune will go to the Bill and Melinda Gates Foundation, run by his close friends.

 Net worth: $220 million